What the final Brand Strategy Roadmap looks like

 House of Brands

 When working with a house of brands, where you have multiple brand names under one corporate name (P&G, Kraft, General Mills and Johnson and Johnson) the brand plan would look different.
 The big differences are the teams are smaller and the culture of each team usually follows that of the corporate name.

 Here’s a good example of a Brand Plan that would fit within the House of Brands and here is the related story on How to Write a Brand Plan

-Use your Brand Plan to keep everyone aligned on the same page
+Use your Brand Strategic Roadmap to gain agreement, make focused decisions and keep everyone aligned

 Do you want to be an amazing Brand Leader?
 We can help you.

 Read more on how to utilize our Brand Leadership Learning Center where you will receive training in all aspects of marketing whether that’s strategic thinking, brand plans, creative briefs, brand positioning, analytical skills or how to judge advertising.
 We can customize a program that is right for you or your team.
 We can work in person, over the phone or through Skype.
 Ask us how we can help you.

 Beloved Brands: Who are we?

 At Beloved Brands, we promise that we will make your brand stronger and your brand leaders smarter.
 We can help you come up with your brand’s Brand Positioning, Big Idea and Brand Concept.
 We also can help create Brand Plans that everyone in your organization can follow and helps to focus your Marketing Execution.
 We provide a new way to look at Brand Management, that uses a provocative approach to align your brand to the sound fundamentals of brand management.

 We will make your team of Brand Leaders smarter so they can produce exceptional work that drives stronger brand results.
 We offer brand training on every subject in marketing, related to strategic thinking, analytics, brand planning, positioning, creative briefs, customer marketing and marketing execution.